 roles/container.developer- access to resources within the Kubernetes cluster.

 That’s it!
 Your cluster is onboarded.
-You can now enable policies to keep your cluster configuration optimal.
+Now you can enable CAST AI Autoscaler to keep your cluster configuration optimal.

 Disconnect GKE cluster¶